Vishakha-D2/Project1-Python/README.md

 * Improved sales by identifying most selling product categories and products, which can help to plan inventory and hence meet the demands.

 ## Conclusion :-
-Married women age group 26-35 yrs from UP,
+* Married women age group 26-35 yrs from UP.
-Maharastra and Karnataka working in IT,
+* Maharastra and Karnataka working in IT.
-Healthcare and Aviation are more likely to buy products from Food, Clothing and Electronics category
+* Healthcare and Aviation are more likely to buy products from Food.
+* Clothing and Electronics category.

-Contact :-
+## Contact :-
 LinkedIn : www.linkedin.com/in/vishakha-dongre-6b0126203
 Email : dvishakhadongre188@gmail.com